Are you into online games, but you're tired of glitches, popups and latency issues? If you’re looking for the best browser for gaming, search no more.

 As both developers and fanatic gamers, we’re well placed to understand and identify what works and what doesn't.

-Maybe you’re wondering what is the best browser for Flash games, or perhaps you need a fast, stable browser for your MMO gaming habits.
+Maybe you’re wondering what is the a fast, stable browser for your MMO gaming habits.

 According to the statistics, Chrome is the most popular browser out there with monthly trends showing a 56.6% market share.
 However, just because it’s the most popular browser doesn’t mean it’s the best browser for online gaming.